 Why choose Centre for Surgery for labiaplasty Surgery?

 Labiaplasty is a potentially transformative procedure that can lead to a significant improvement in self-confidence, emotional well-being and sexual function.
-Dr Dimitriadi is a specialist cosmetic gynaecologist in London with many years of experience treating women with labial hypertrophy.
-She is renowned for her in-depth knowledge of female sexual and reproductive anatomy.
+Our specialists have many years of experience treating women with labial hypertrophy.
+We are renowned for our in-depth knowledge of female sexual and reproductive anatomy.
 This gives her a unique understanding of the intricate function of the pelvic organs.
-If you would like to book a consultation with Dr Dimitriadi for labiaplasty, please get in touch today and speak to one of our friendly and knowledgeable patient coordinators on 020 7993 4849.
+If you would like to book a consultation at Centre for Surgery for labiaplasty, please get in touch today and speak to one of our friendly and knowledgeable patient coordinators on 020 7993 4849.

 RELATED: How much does a labiaplasty cost?